chickey/Docs/docs/Intro.md

 These documents are a work in progress and will be updated over time as new software and products are released.

+We have a small community on discord [Link](https://discord.gg/J7GnxDRaHj)

 If there is any feedback please don't hesitate to contact us.